citizenweb3/blog/index.md

 Nevertheless, we did what we did.
 Feel free to comment and keep in mind that this is meant to be educational, rather than anything else.

+_Parameters_

+- Live nodes:
+- Whale concentration:
+- Average TX amount:
+- Total addresses VS Active addresses:
+- Search trends:
+- Galaxy score:
+- Github Stars:
+- FDT / TVL:
+- Average time the token is held:

+_Polkadot ecosystem projects_

+Tabe 2

+_Cosmos ecosystem projects_

+Table 3

+### Conclusions
+Gotcha!

+We don’t have any, or rather, we think it’s wrong to draw out conclusions for someone else, especially due to the fact that the purpose of this report is strictly educational, and we already said that this comparison is made, based on Bob’s random pickings.

+Our goal is to push competitiveness forward and not to start any holy wars, we hope that you join Bob in the long term.

+We believe that both - Cosmos and Polkadot, are uber important for the success of decentralization, and even more so, we believe that there are many, open, decentralized, censorship-free and great projects that exist out in the wild.

+Enjoy discovering them and always DYOR!

+### P.S.
+We hope you have enjoyed this report.
+If you did, you can show your support by tuning in into the [Citizen Cosmos podcast](https://www.citizencosmos.space/episodes) to learn more about web3 and the motivation of those who are building it.

+We would love it if you could help us to improve this report.
+Either [email us](mailto:citizencosmos@rocketship.com) or submit [a pull request](https://github.com/citizen-cosmos/blog) if you think you know how to improve the report.